 Our mid-tier pick for Corsair is the RM750x.
 This 750W PSU offers performance and will meet the needs of most gamers.
 Tuned for quiet operation, it shouldn’t be noticeable even under high loads.
 With an 80 Plus Gold rating and Japanese capacitors, it is also very efficient and produces minimal heat.

 The RM750x is also fully modular, but we’ve found that the shrinkwrap on the cabling is stiff and can be difficult to use.
 If you plan on using a smaller case, connecting the cabling may try your patience.
 We would recommend using at least a mid-sized case for this PSU.

-The RM750x comes with a relatively high price tag, but with a 10 year warranty it will give you the peace of mind should the worse happen.
+The RM750x comes with a relatively high price tag, but with a 10-year warranty, it will give you peace of mind should the worse happen.

 ”Best Budget PSU From Corsair”

 The Corsair CX550M is a great 550W PSU for budget gamers.
 It isn’t flashy, but it is a PSU that will consistently work and won’t cost you an arm and a leg.
 With a thermally controlled 120mm fan, this PSU is also very quiet.
 The fan won’t run until it needs to, and it remains quiet even under a decent load.